ManelPin/xmonad-conf/README.md

 ## xmonad-conf
 ### maddison's modular xmonad configuration

 This is my personal XMonad configuration.

-It is _heavily_ based on [altercation/dotfiles-tilingwm](https://github.com/altercation/dotfiles-tilingwm).
+It was originally based on Ethan Schoonover's [altercation/dotfiles-tilingwm](https://github.com/altercation/dotfiles-tilingwm).